pi-null-mezon/SOUND/README.md

 - an interface is ugly and unfortunately I have no time to fix it

 A project had been created as my own course work for "Electroacoustic transducers".
-It was 2009 when I was studying in Biomedical department of BMSTU
+It was 2009 when I was studying at Biomedical department of Bauman Moscow State Technical University

 Taranov Alex, 2015